tseng2025/Lab19_11_6/README.md

 # Lab19_11_6
 This program asks users to input grades and save them in grades.txt then uses try-catch to catch the exceptions.
+This prints out student names and grades.
 ## How to Run
 1. Open the program in your IDE.
 2. Enter students' scores.